jonisavo/uicomponents/README.md

 [Dependency(typeof(ICounterService), provide: typeof(CounterService))]
 public partial class CounterComponent : UIComponent, IOnAttachToPanel {
-    // The layout and stylesheets are loaded in the inherited
+    // The layout and stylesheets are loaded automatically.
-    // constructor.
-They are retrieved from Resources by default,
+    // They are retrieved from Resources by default,
     // hence the lack of file extensions.

     // An UxmlTraits implementation is generated automatically for this class.